 The Hawai'i Department of Human Services is interested in continuing to support child care providers in improving the quality of care provided to children and offers a variety of services for Hawaii's child care providers, including licensed, registered, and legally exempt caring for CCDF subsidy children.
 The Hawai'i Department of Human Services will continue to review existing services being provided as well as considering additional services and needs that may be needed.

-Existing contracted services provided by the Hawai'i Department of Human Services are:
+Existing contracted services provided by the Hawai'i Department of Human Services and partnerships that have been built are: